kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 in the Pod manifest, and represent parameters to the container runtime.

-Security policies are control plane mechanisms to enforce specific settings in the Security Context, as well as other parameters outside the Security Contex.
+Security policies are control plane mechanisms to enforce specific settings in the Security Context, as well as other parameters outside the Security Context.
 As of February 2020, the current native solution for enforcing these security policies is [Pod Security Policy](/docs/concepts/policy/pod-security-policy/) - a mechanism for centrally enforcing security policy on Pods across a cluster.
 Other alternatives for enforcing security policy are being